 Cinnamon Crown Cake is a moist yellow cake with a big ring of cinnamon-nut cake running through the center.
 Aside from being pretty and tasty, it's simple.
 You don't need any fancy equipment, just a hand held mixer.
 The source of this recipe is one of my little Pillsbury Bake-Off booklets from the groovy '70s.
 This one has stood the test of time!

-If you happen to have YOUR (because surely you’ve bought one by now) kitchen scale will come in handy because you can weigh out the flour, but you can make it without the scale as well.
+f you happen to have YOUR (because surely you’ve bought one by now) kitchen scale will come in handy here because you can weigh out the flour.
+However, you can make it without the scale as well.
 Just be careful not to use too heavy a cup of flour, which is one major reason some cakes turn out dry.
 This is one I’ll be making quite often now that I’ve finally tried it.
 In fact, next time I make it I’m going to put on a Bee Gees album (who’ve also stood the test of time).